Anytime you open yourself up to love, you might get hurt. It’s a risk you take, but one that is often well worth it.

-Lie #1 Being in a relationship with this person will fulfill me and bring me complete happiness.
-So I will do whatever I need to in order to keep him/her loving me.
+Being in a relationship with this person will fulfill me and bring me complete happiness.

-- Truth Another person will never be able to fill the hole in your soul.
+- The Truth is another person will NEVER be able to fill the hole in your soul and complete you.
 Only God’s love is perfect.
 Only God can fill the hole.
-Therefore, never be so desperate to connect with another person that you are willing to lose who you are to keep them.
+Never be so desperate to connect with another person that you are willing to lose who you are to keep them.
 It’s not worth it.

-- Heart Protection When you understand that your partner is never going to be able to fill all your cravings for love, your expectations are more realistic and you will free yourself from desperately changing who you are in an attempt to keep them.
-You are free to be yourself and put your identity in a God who loves you perfectly just the way you are.
+- Protect your heart by understanding that your partner is never going to be able to fill all your cravings for love.
+If the relationship is not working, let them go before you get in too deep.
+It may hurt for a moment, but you are free to be yourself.
+Put your identity in a God who loves you perfectly just the way you are.

-Lie #2 It doesn’t matter if we have the same morals or spiritual beliefs, as long as we love each other that will be enough.
-We can agree to disagree.
+It doesn’t matter if we have the same morals or spiritual beliefs, as long as we love each other that will be enough.

-- Truth – There are no deeper thoughts or values than those that come from our spiritual being.
+- The Truth is there are no deeper thoughts or values than those that come from our spiritual being.
 What we believe spiritually will tell us a lot about our values and how we look at our world.
 Without agreeing on spiritual beliefs, most relationships will crumble.

-- Heart Protection If you make it a point to be sure you are on the same page about faith and values before you get too deep into your relationship, you will avoid future heartache.
+- Protect your heart by making a point to be sure you are on the same page about faith and values before you get too deep into your relationship.
 It is one thing to be friends with people who believe differently than you.
 It is another thing entirely to try to build a life with someone who does not agree with how you see the world.

 The main TRUTH here is that you don’t have to settle for less than you deserve.
 Waiting for the right relationship can save you from a lot of heartache.